 - What is the origin of Jim Crow?
 Why is this term used to describe the era of legal segregation in the U.S.? - What features of life under Jim Crow most surprised or troubled you?
+Why?

+opportunities for Black people?

+- 3

+- 4

-Why? - 3 - How did these forms of segregation harm and limit opportunities for Black people? - 4 - How did many Black people show and maintain their humanity in the face of Jim Crow?
+- How did many Black people show and maintain their humanity in the face of Jim Crow?
 What examples of resistance to Jim Crow stood out to you?
-Why? - 5 Is segregation a problem in our community or nation today?
-If so, what forms does it take? - 6
+Why?